 - Down grade: These particles have damaged access bits.

-Whether the Crucial memory uses Micron Major Brand particles, you should check whether the particles are marked with Micron logo, as shown like the following picture:
+Whether the Crucial memory uses Micron Major Brand particles, you should check whether the particles are marked with Micron logo.

 How to Do Crucial Memory Upgrade